Sintra with Kids: The Ultimate Family Guide to Portugal’s Fairytale Town

 We loved the octopus, cheese pastry, and soup, and my girls loved that they could walk to Piriquita II for dessert after!

-Stop into this little shop located on a little alleyway in Sintra to grab a Queijada (sweet cheese baked pudding dessert) and a Travesseiros da Casa Piriquita (flakey dough wrapped around sweet cheese and almond filling).
+Try a Queijada (sweet cheese baked pudding dessert) and a Travesseiros da Casa Piriquita (flakey dough wrapped around sweet cheese and almond filling).

 Walking through the streets of Sintra felt like we were part of a Shakespeare play, or the show Bridgerton.
 Wherever your castle fantasies take you, Sintra’s got it.